 Honors and Undergraduate Research

 We highly encourage our undergraduate students to become involved in research opportunities on campus.
-Many of our students are involved in a variety of research projects with our faculty members in the department, as well as developing their own research topics.
-The College of Engineering and Department of Civil, Environmental, and Geodetic Engineering offer a unique opportunity for students interested in completing research to incorporate the experience into their curriculum requirements.
+CEGE students collaborate with peers and faculty members on a variety of research projects.
+Some of our Buckeye engineers have the opportunity to develop their own research topics.
+Undergraduate research in the Department of Civil, Environmental and Geodetic engineering offers a unique opportunity for students to complement their classroom learning with laboratory and field experience.

 What would I be doing?

-The research opportunities for undergraduate Civil and Environmental Engineering students are diverse and challenging.
-Under the direction of a faculty member, students work on a research problem that may involve laboratory work, computer programming, data analysis, and literature searching.
-Research projects prepare students for future graduate studies and/or the corporate world in ways some regular curricula alone cannot achieve.
+The research opportunities for undergraduate civil and environmental engineering students are diverse and challenging.
+Under the direction of a faculty member, students work on a research problem that may involve laboratory or field work, computer programming, data analysis, and literature searching.

 How do I find a research project?

 - Explore current research opportunities advertised on CEGE's website.